Azure-Samples/spring-ai-samples/README.md

 ```bash
 cd ./projects
 ```
-3. Decide which sub-project to start.
+3. Decide on a sub-project.
 Change into that directory:

 ```bash
 cd [target project]